jerin1712/MTH-1444/README.md

-this file consist of all the program related to nbuibkjbkjbljbmb nnnnnnnnnnnn nnnnnnnnnnnnnnjkkkkkk
+bthis file consist of all the program related to nbuibkjbkjbljbmb nnnnnnnnnnnn nnnnnnnnnnnnnnjkkkkkk jnlnkjbiyvhycdzrsk